petar-haydutov/quarkus-camel-demo/README.md

 # Quarkus-camel-demo
 A demo showcasing how to use apache camel on Quarkus

-TIP: Check the https://camel.apache.org/camel-quarkus/latest/first-steps.html[Camel Quarkus User guide] for prerequisites and other general information.
+TIP: Check the https://camel.apache.org/camel-quarkus/latest/first-steps.html Camel Quarkus User guide for prerequisites and other general information.

 ### How to start in the Development mode